The Avengers (comic book): 1970s

 The creative team of writer Roy Thomas and artist John Buscema introduced new characters such as Arkon in issue #75 (April 1970) and Red Wolf in #80 (Sept.
 1970).
-The team's adventures increased in scope as the team crossed into an alternate dimension and battled the Squadron Supreme, and fought in the Kree-Skrull War, which guest-starred the Kree hero, Mar-Vell/Captain Marvel.
+The team's adventures increased in scope as the team crossed into an alternate dimension and battled the Squadron Supreme, and fought in the Kree-Skrull War, which guest-starred the Kree hero Captain Marvel (Mar-Vell).
 Novelist Harlan Ellison plotted two stories for the series.
 The first ("The Summons of Psyklop") was published in issue #88 (May 1971) and the second ("Five Dooms to Save Tomorrow") in #101 (July 1972).

 Writer Steve Englehart introduced Mantis, who joined the team along with the reformed Swordsman.

 During the summer of 1973, Englehart and artists Bob Brown and Sal Buscema produced "The Avengers-Defenders Clash" storyline which crossed over between the two team titles.
 This eight-issue story was the first summertime cross-title event, and was very popular with readers.

 George Pérez became the title's artist with issue #141 (Nov.
 1975) which saw the start of a seven-part story featuring the Squadron Supreme and the Serpent Crown.
 In 2010, Comics Bulletin ranked Englehart's run on The Avengers eighth on its list of the "Top 10 1970s Marvels".

 After Englehart departed and a seven-issue stint by Gerry Conway, Jim Shooter began as writer, generating several classic adventures, including "The Bride of Ultron", the "Nefaria Trilogy", and "The Korvac Saga".
 Shooter introduced the character of Henry Peter Gyrich, the Avengers' liaison to the United States National Security Council.
 The true origins of Quicksilver and the Scarlet Witch were revealed in a three-part story that ran in issues #185-187 (July-Sept.
 1979).

 1980s

-The first major development was the breakdown of Henry Pym, which writer Roger Stern resolved this by having Pym outwit Egghead and defeated the latest incarnation of the Masters of Evil single-handedly, and proved his innocence.
+The first major development was the breakdown of Hank Pym, which writer Roger Stern resolved by having Pym outwit Egghead and defeat the latest incarnation of the Masters of Evil single-handedly.
+Pym proved his innocence.

 Stern developed several major storylines, such as "Ultimate Vision"; the formation of the West Coast Avengers; and "Avengers Under Siege".
 Rogue, who would later become a member of the X-Men, was introduced in The Avengers Annual #10 (1981) by writer Chris Claremont and artist Michael Golden.

 Stern created the villain, Nebula, who falsely claimed to be the granddaughter of Thanos.
 Following Stern's departure, Walt Simonson wrote the series briefly but left due to editorial conflicts.

 John Byrne took over writing both West Coast Avengers and The Avengers and merged the two separate Avengers teams into one team with two bases.
 Byrne's contributions included a revamping of the Vision, and the discovery that the children of the Scarlet Witch and the Vision were actually illusions.
 The Avengers titles in late 1989 were involved in the major crossover event "Acts of Vengeance".